 Still, Florida law attempts to provide a way in which you and other surviving family members can seek retribution for your loss.
-In some instances, the court may also award what is known as punitive damages which are designed to prevent the wrongful actions that caused the death to never happen again.
+In some instances, the court may also award what is known as punitive damages, which are designed to prevent the wrongful actions that caused the death from ever happening again.

-Under Florida law, damages that surviving family members may be awarded in a wrongful death case include compensation for:
+Under Florida law, damages that surviving family members may be awarded in a wrongful death case include compensation for the following:

-- lost wages, benefits and other earnings that the deceased would have expected to make if he or she had lived.
+- Lost wages, benefits and other earnings that the deceased would have been expected to make if they had lived

 Every wrongful death case is different, but the law is clear on what surviving family members should be able to recover when their loved ones are taken away too soon.
 To learn more about your rights to financial recovery in a wrongful death lawsuit, contact a Miami wrongful death attorney today to discuss your case.

 Wrongful death claims arise when a death is caused by the negligence or wrongful act of another individual or entity.
 If you believe that your loved one is the victim of wrongful death, then you should contact a wrongful death attorney to discuss your case.
-Unfortunately, time is limited and it is important to begin filing a wrongful death lawsuit before the statute of limitations ends.
+Unfortunately, time is limited, and it’s crucial to begin filing a wrongful death lawsuit before the statute of limitations ends.